19hours/sg-statutes/Acts/Casino Control Act.md

 (3) Nothing in this section shall be construed as imposing on the Authority, directly or indirectly, any form of duty or liability enforceable by proceedings before any court to which it would not otherwise be subject.

+[Vic.
+CCA 1991, s.
+141]

 ### Powers of Authority

 10\.—(1) Subject to the provisions of this Act, the Authority may carry on such activities as appear to the Authority to be advantageous, necessary or expedient for it to carry on for or in connection with the performance of its functions and the discharge of its duties under this Act or any other written law.

-(2) Without prejudice to the generality of subsection (1), the Authority may ––
+(2) Without prejudice to the generality of subsection (1), the Authority may —

 (a) conduct such investigations as may be necessary for enforcing this Act;